Mobile learning

 The information is always there and accessible 24/7.

-Examples of Mobile Learning
+Examples of mobile learning

 From DuoLingo to Quizlet, there is a wide variety of ways to deliver education via mobile learning.
 The most effective mobile learning apps use a mixture of techniques and then personalize it to the organization, department, or team that is being targeted.